 Our caregivers are trained specifically to provide in-home care services.
-They have successfully passed extensive background checks and are insured, bonded, and trained in CPR and First Aid.
+They have successfully passed extensive background checks and are insured, bonded, and trained in CPR.
 They have also a formal certification that gives the quality assurance needed.

 What are these certifications?
 Certified Home Health Aides/Certified Nursing Aides (HHAs, CNAs or NACs) are health aides who have received more specialized training.
 The training requirement varies from state to state.
 In addition to personal care, CNAs can perform simple medical procedures such as taking temperatures, changing dressings, and in some states can administer medications under a nurses oversight.